MahrukhJawed/reqnroll-bdd-automation/README.md

 - Uses [Reqnroll](https://reqnroll.net/) for Behavior-Driven Development.
 - Write feature files in Gherkin syntax for clear, business-readable test scenarios.
-- Step definitions are implemented in C# for seamless integration with your application logic.
+- Step definitions are implemented in C# for seamless integration with the application logic.

 ### 2. Environment Management via Property File